At a glance

 The tender converts a year of Anthropic signals into a defined, near-term contract.
 The company opened a Sydney office, signed the National AI Plan memorandum, took on an early Australian Government customer in the Fair Work Commission, and briefly extended its Mythos model to Australian companies before the US barred foreign sales.
 The 1.4GW tender is the capacity commitment those moves pointed toward.

-What to watch: the decision, reported to be at least six weeks out as of early July; whether Anthropic holds to a split or reverts to a single partner; the size of CDC’s reported share and how it is financed; and which operators can show the firm power that projects above 300MW now require.
+What to watch: whether Anthropic signs its first contracts this month as reported; whether it holds to a four or five-way split or reverts to a single partner; the size of CDC’s reported share and how it is financed; which operators can show the firm power that projects above 300MW now require; and the parallel copyright negotiation Anthropic needs resolved to train Claude on local data.